VirtusLab-Open-Source/formts/examples/basic-forms/2-basic-form-improved/README.md

-# Basic Form Improved Example
+# Basic form improved example

 This example showcases recommended approach to creating forms with `Formts`